-For more information, see Define your process.
+For more information, see Get started with CI/CD.

 Define tests to run automatically as part of the build.
 As part of the build definition, you can define tests to run as part of the build or to fail if the tests fail.

 For more information, see Set up continuous testing for your builds.